Opeiz/EFFDL_10/README.md

   --epochs_fine EPOCHS_FINE
                         Number of epochs for fine tuning --batch BATCH         Batch size
-  --half                Use half precision or not --prune               Prune the model or not --prune_ratio PRUNE_RATIO
+  --da                  Use data augmentation or not --prune               Prune the model or not --prune_ratio PRUNE_RATIO
                         Amount for Pruning
-  --fine_tuning         Use fine tuning or not --custom_prune        Use custom pruning or not --structured          Use structured pruning or not --da                  Use data augmentation or not --factorized          Model to use
+  --fine_tuning         Use fine tuning or not --custom              Use custom pruning or not --structured          Use structured pruning or not --unstructured        Use unstructured pruning or not --globalprune         Use global pruning or not --half                Use half precision or not --binnary             Binnary Aware Quantization --factorized          Model to use
+  --factor FACTOR       Factor for the factorized model --ckpt CKPT           Path to the checkpoint --ckptname CKPTNAME   Name of the checkpoint
 ```

 ### Plot the results